2019 Indianapolis 500: Track changes

 A recycled polyethylene (RPE) binding agent was applied to the oval track surface; six drivers participated in an aero and tire test at the track in October 2018 following the application.

 Qualifying changes

-A revised qualifying procedure was announced, modifying the Two-day format utilized from 2014 to 2018.
-Qualifying will continue to be held over two days (Saturday, May 18 & Sunday, May 19), but bumping will be moved back to Sunday.
-Both the familiar Fast Nine Shootout and a new Last Row Shootout will be held Sunday.
-Cars will continue to use the traditional four-lap qualifying attempts.
+A revised qualifying procedure was announced, modifying the Two-day format used from 2014 to 2018.
+Qualifying continued to be held over two days (Saturday, May 18 & Sunday, May 19), but bumping was moved back to Sunday.
+Both the familiar Fast Nine Shootout and a new Last Row Shootout wes held Sunday.
+Cars continued to use the traditional four-lap qualifying attempts.

-On Saturday, the procedure will be as follows:
+On Saturday, the procedure was as follows: